Follow TV Tropes

 The Italian conflict exploded in 1494 when King Charles VIII of France invaded Naples, which happened to be ruled by a cousin to Ferdinand II, so the latter sent Fernández to contribute to the anti-French Multinational Team known as the League of Venice.
 The arrival of the league was enough to make Charles run for the French hills, but his mighty army was still there to be dealt with, and the uncoordinated Spaniards and Italians were initially trounced in their direct attempt to advance through Seminara.
 This blunder, which Gonzalo had strongly advised against before being overruled by the king, would be the first, only and last lost battle of his career.
 In a reminiscence of Quintus Fabius Maximus Cunctator in the Punic Wars, Fernández turned southern Italy into a guerrilla minefield, and by his patience and tenacity, they captured city after city, concluding in the capture of the enemy base in Atella in 1596.
 The League finally kicked the French army out of Italy the following year, but Gonzalo didn't leave the country without also defeating a French corsair and tearing Pope Alexander VI a new one for being a douchebag.
 For his leadership and strategy, he was acclaimed as El Gran Capitán by the Spaniards and Il Gran Capitano by the Italians, The Great Captain for the modern world.

-In 1501, despite teasing an alliance between Spain and France against the Muslim Ottoman Empire, the next King of France, Louis XII, tried again to conquer Naples, meaning Fernández was again sent in to show him the exit under the pretext of some operations against the Turks in Greece (those were real, though, and included the capture of the Ottoman stronghold of Cephalonia).
+In 1501, King Ferdinand secretly signed an alliance with the next King of France, Louis XII, to conquer together the kingdom of Naples.
+Fernández, fresh from some operations against the Muslim Ottoman Empire in Greece, deployed in Italy again to do his part, which he did with his usual grace, capturing Taranto by the method of dragging his caravels by land to bypass the city bay's sea defenses.
+Anyway, it took little time for Spain and France to come to blows for the conquered kingdom, meaning Fernández was again ordered to show the French the exit from Naples.
 The Spaniards, who now had the legendary soldiers Diego García de Paredes, Pedro Navarro and Antonio de Leyva among them, were badly outnumbered, but Fernández invested the time in defending fortified positions and wearing his enemies down with guerrilla, and after receiving reinforcements, he attracted the French to a battle in the heights of Cerignola in 1503.
-Unveiling the reforms he had implemented in the Spanish army, now composed by coronelías and armed with Iberian arquebuses and German mercenary pikes, Fernández utterly crushed the French and killed their commander, the young Count of Guise, in the first historical battle largely won by the force of small firearms.
-Action moved to the Garigliano river, where the war seemed to go stale, but at the end, by way of a pontoon-based envelopment, complemented by a force camouflaged in white to march unnoticed in the snow, Fernández scored another devastating victory and ultimately forced the French to surrender.
+Unveiling the reforms he had implemented in the Spanish army, now composed by coronelías and armed with Iberian arquebuses and German mercenary pikes, Fernández utterly crushed the French and killed their commander, Louis d'Armagnac, Duke of Nemours, in the first historical battle largely won by the force of firearms.
+Action moved to the Garigliano river, where the war seemed to go stale, but at the end, by way of a pontoon-based envelopment, complemented by a force camouflaged in white to march unnoticed in the snow, Fernández scored another devastating victory and ultimately forced the demoralized French to surrender.

-The conflict earned the Great Captain the job Viceroy of Naples, a tenure that lasted three years and also left some colourful episodes.
-Alexander VI was not the only Borgia he even treated, as Fernández was also the higher-up who decided to arrest Cesare Borgia and send him to Spain, where Cesare would have his famous escape.
+The conflict earned the Great Captain the job of Viceroy of Naples, a tenure that lasted three years and also left some colourful episodes.
+Alexander VI was not the only Borgia he even treated, as Fernández was also the higher-up who decided to arrest Cesare Borgia and send him to Spain, where Cesare would feature his famous escape.
 Aside from the battlefields, though, it seems Fernández also had some protagonism on the beds, as he was reportedly one of the many lovers of Sancha of Aragon, the aristocrat that made a Henpecked Husband out of Gioffre Borgia.
-There were also rumors that Fernández was a secret lover of the Catholic Monarch herself, Isabella, his most ardent supporter in the court, although this was never proven and has been considered improbable.
+There were also rumors that Fernández was a secret lover of the Catholic Monarch herself, Queen Isabella, his most ardent supporter in the court, although this was never proven and is considered improbable nowadays.
 Speaking of love affairs, around this time Amerigo Vespucci married María Cerezo, an enigmatic businesswoman who was claimed to be an illegitimate daughter of the Great Captain.

-Although the Spanish Empire would continue churning out some of the best generals of its time, his immediate spiritual successor being Fernando de Ávalos, Marquis of Pescara, none of them would become lauded to the point of antonomasia as the Great Captain had been during his life.
-His lineage continued for awhile, as Fernández' grandson of the same name would later fight in the Battle of Lepanto, earning the title of grand admiral, while his grand-grandson, also of the same name, would have his own feats as a lieutenant of the notorious Ambrogio Spinola, being even nicknamed the Second Great Captain; this died without sons, so there were no more of those.
-As an extra family member, the Fernández would be the owners-turned-patrons of Juan Latino, a black freedman that eventually graduated from the University of Granada and became the first black college professor in history.
+Although the Spanish Empire would continue churning out some of the best generals of its time thanks to the blueprints he had laid, with his immediate spiritual successor being the short-lived Fernando de Ávalos, Marquis of Pescara, none of them would ever become lauded to the point of antonomasia as the Great Captain had been during his life.
+His lineage continued for awhile, as Fernández' grandson of the same name would later fight in the Battle of Lepanto, earning the title of grand admiral, while his grand-grandson, also of the same name, would have his own feats as a lieutenant of the notorious Ambrogio Spinola, being even nicknamed the Second Great Captain; this one died without sons, so there were no more of those guys.
+As an extra member of the household, the Fernández would also be the owners-turned-patrons of Juan Latino, a black freedman that eventually graduated from the University of Granada and became the first black college professor in history.

 In fiction